-Charpy testing is a process to determine a measure of the fracture toughness of the subject steel.
-Material requiring CVN testing should be noted on the contract documents.
+Charpy testing is a process used to determine a measure of the fracture toughness of the subject steel.
+Material requiring CVN testing should be noted as such on the contract documents.
 The fabricator incurs additional cost to obtain these tests.
-Material requiring CVN testing shall be so noted on the mill orders and test reports.
-Noting of CVN testing may be placed on the steel itself.
-Zone 3 CVN requirements on structural shapes are difficult to achieve with consistency.
+Material requiring CVN testing shall be so noted on the mill orders and test reports, and in some cases, noting of CVN testing may be placed on the steel itself.
+CVN requirements on structural shapes subject to Zone 3 service temperatures (-31°F to -60°F) are difficult to achieve with consistency.

-3.1.6 Fracture Critical Material (FCM)
+3.1.6 Fracture Critical Members (FCM)

-Fracture Critical Material is a requirement for certain portions of fracture critical members and must be called out on the contract documents.
-The steel that conforms to this requirement is of a higher toughness (and cost) than corresponding non-FCM steels.
+Fracture Critical Members (FCM's) must be called out on the contract documents.
+The steel for FCM's is required to exhibit a higher toughness (and cost) than corresponding non-FCM steels.

-AASHTO/AWS D1.5 (6) outlines fracture critical material requirements in the Fracture Control Plan (Section 12 in D1.5-2008).
-The fabricator incurs additional cost due to increased documentation required, more restrictive testing and heating for welding.
+The AASHTO/AWS D1.5 Bridge Welding Code (6) outlines fracture critical member requirements in the Fracture Control Plan (Section 12 in D1.5).
+The fabricator incurs additional cost due to increased documentation requirements, more restrictive testing and heating parameters for welding.